ErikMLysfjord/beerbuddy/accesibility.md

 ### Ant-design components<a name="ant-design-components"></a>
 The application uses ant-design components for most of the interactive elements.
 These components are designed to be accessible, and is a commonly used library for user-friendly components.

+### Responsive design<a name="responsive-design"></a>
+The application is designed to be responsive, and to work on different screen sizes.

 ## Keyboard navigation<a name="keyboard-navigation"></a>
 TODO: Add content